aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

    compatible).

 .. warning:: Previous options are only valid for the GNU and the Clang compilers
-             but it exists equivalent options for the other compilers like the Microsoft compiler (MSVC) or the Intel compiler (icpc).
+             but it exists similar options for the other compilers like the Microsoft compiler (MSVC) or the Intel compiler (icpc).